actiquest-dev/actiquest.github.io/README.md

 - Constantly adjusts training plan to rise the goals;
 - Monitors endurance, tempo, threshold, V02Max and anaerobic parameters;
 - Manages monetary rewards after training completion.

-Actiq collects more complex health data from users.
-Actiq provides much more adjustability to our ML models via quality feedback from athletes.
-Actiq develop new fast AI learning algo's.
-Using synergy of LLM and AI/ML tools, we create a comprehensive solution to help athletes prepare for endurance events.

-Earn $ACTI token through your performance exercises, hold it or exchange coins for store purchases, physical products, digital collectibles, event tickets, organize real sport events and holder ranking to access features.

-Actiq promotes an active lifestyle for its users.
-You can either hold the tokens to use in-app or cash out for profit.
-The more you practice, the more rewards you get; that is the motivation that pushes us forward to move our bodies so as to gain beneficial health improvement and control.

----

-## Understanding AI Coaches
-AI coaches - artificial intelligence entities, that uses a combination of deep learning, decision intelligence, set of langchain agents on top of pre-trained LLM with NLP-based voice feedback to create highly adaptive training plans.

 AI will soon outperform Human Coaches and here is why: